IvansSmirnoff/data_projects/README.md

-# data_projects
+# data_projects to show and brag about

 Notebooks of data science projects that I have done during studying.
 Some kind of portfolio.
 Only notebooks with completed works, no data included due to intellectual property restrictions.

-Done in Jupiter notebook with python version 3.7.3
+_Language in which the project has been performed is specified in a separate column

 ## Bank_credit_scoring: only pandas, only EDA